rodrigo1392/abaqus_scripts/README.md

 Python scripts to automate the boring stuff in everyday use of Simulia Abaqus

 # Launching Abaqus CAE
-The open_abaqus9.bat launches Abaqus CAE and calls for open_abaqus.py script.
+The open_abaqus.bat launches Abaqus CAE and calls for open_abaqus.py script.
 You can create a link for the bat file and put it on the desktop for easier acces.
 The open python script does several things:

 - Modifies visuatization options.
 - Changes work directory to the one specified in the config_abaqus.cfg file
 - Imports abaqus_inside module, which containts functions to be used within Abaqus itself.
 - Optionally: opens a default file at start, imports "develop.py" file and assigns it to a function named dev, so you can easily modify snippets and run them by calling "dev()" in Abaqus CAE command area.

 # Macros